MicrosoftDocs/sql-docs/docs/connect/jdbc/reference/executeupdate-method.md

 # executeUpdate Method ()
 [!INCLUDE[Driver_JDBC_Download](../../../includes/driver_jdbc_download.md)]

-  Runs the SQL statement in this [SQLServerPreparedStatement](../../../connect/jdbc/reference/sqlserverpreparedstatement-class.md) object, which must be an SQL INSERT, UPDATE, MERGE, or DELETE statement; or an SQL statement that returns nothing, such as a DDL statement.
+  Runs the SQL statement in this [SQLServerPreparedStatement](../../../connect/jdbc/reference/sqlserverpreparedstatement-class.md) object, which must be a SQL INSERT, UPDATE, MERGE, or DELETE statement; or a SQL statement that returns nothing, such as a DDL statement.

 ## Syntax